eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authentication/post-secret-401.md

 < Via: 1.1 vegur
 ~~~~~~~~

-**Note that the `Authorization` header does not send the username and password in plain text, it uses Base64 to obscure the details.**
+The `Authorization` header does not send the username and password in plain text, it uses Base64 to obscure the details.

 You could see what username and password I used by typing the Base64 string `YWRtaW46cGFzc3dvcmRk` into a Base64 decoder like https://www.base64decode.org/